helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 ![Hotspot daily stats](files/0094/hotspot-daily-stats.png)

  You can notice that since HIP 83 launch we had a break in the witness participation by 10,000 hotspots.
-This means the witnesses rewards goes to less hotspots, even if all are participating to witness beaconing.
+This means the witnesses rewards goes to fewer hotspots, even if all are participating to witness beaconing.
 10,000 of the hotspots are out of most for the reward distribution, to the benefit of the others.

  There is no visible short term evolution of the other trends, daily stats continue to decrease the same way.